sideye/conspicuous_consumption/log.md

 	- All errors are of the same type: JSON decoding error.
 This is generally due to deleted instagram posts, causing the JSON file to be not found.
 - Added column for weekday.
 - Conducted datetime analysis on clubs' posts.
 See the "Datetime EDA" python notebook to see more.
+- Fixed spacing error that caused all csv cells/entries to begin with a space.

 Next steps
 - Logging for errors?